The Aging Out Crisis

-Elizabeth Seton Children’s is raising money to build the first home of its kind for young adults with medical complexity.
+Elizabeth Seton Children’s is urgently raising money to build the first home of its kind for young adults with medical complexity.
 This will be a national model.
-It will give these people the support they need to survive and thrive – a home with life-sustaining technology, specialty clinics, interactive living environments, spaces for music, art, family time and outdoor exploration.
-For donors who want to have an impact on a child’s life, this is the place to give.
-Help us achieve a vision of building a young adult program with a donation.
+It will give these young people the support they need to survive and thrive – a home with life-sustaining technology, specialty clinics, interactive living environments, spaces for music, art, family time and outdoor exploration.

 Do you have any questions?